 CCEDGC Co.
 Ltd

-Custom Terracotta or Ceramic louvers on the Fuzhou Strait Culture and Art Centre in China provide an aesthetic and functional solution to cladding the jasmine blossom-inspired building and shading its vast glass façades from the sun.
+Custom Terracotta louvers on the Fuzhou Strait Culture and Art Centre in China provide an aesthetic and functional solution to cladding the jasmine blossom-inspired building and shading its vast glass façades from the sun.

 Fuzhou is the capital and one of the largest cities in Fujian Province, and has been ranked one of the fastest growing metropolitan areas in the world.
 In 2014, the Fuzhou Government hosted an international competition for the Fuzhou Strait Culture and Art Centre with the goal of strengthening the cultural image of the city and the Mawei New Town development area.
 Helsinki- and Shanghai-based studio PES-Architects won the competition for the building.
 Its proposal took inspiration from the jasmine blossom, the city flower of Fuzhou, with the five petals of the jasmine informing the architecture and crisp white colour of the landmark building.